Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/bigquery-psc.md

 <PrivateLinkSLA />

 ## (Optional) Generate Bigquery Credentials
 You may already have credentials set up for your datasets.
-If not, you can follow [this](docs/guides/bigquery-qs.md#generate-bigquery-credentials) guide to generate credentials.
+If not, you can follow the steps in our [BigQuery quickstart guide](/guides/bigquery?step=4) to generate credentials.

 ## Create the connection in dbt